DockittDockitt

 The PDF already has text but OCR added a duplicate layer.

-If your PDF already contains selectable text, running OCR again is unnecessary and may create overlapping text layers.
-Only use the OCR tool on PDFs that are purely image-based scans where text selection and search don't work.
+Only use the OCR tool on PDFs that are purely image-based scans where text selection and search do not work.
+If your PDF already has selectable text, running OCR again is unnecessary.

 FAQ